 Even if you have an internal HR manager, it can still be helpful to confer with an experienced HR consultant as needed.

 When you’re writing your policies, be explicit about what is expected and what will not be tolerated.
-It is also important to list clear steps for employees to report policy violations.
+It’s also crucial to list clear steps for employees to report policy violations.

-Simply creating a solid set of compliance policies and procedures is not enough.
+Creating compliance policies and procedures is not enough.
 To ensure your team is compliant, you must facilitate open communication with your employees and train them on your policies.

-“I find that an investigation works best if it starts with an interview of the complainant,” O’Donnell said.
+“I find that an investigation works best if it starts with an interview of the complainant,” Wolf O’Donnell said.
 “After the complainant is interviewed, proceed next with interviews of any other individuals who might have knowledge.
 Investigations should usually end with an interview of the accused.”

 In your investigation, multiple individuals (e.g., a manager and an HR professional) should be present at your interviews to avoid any disputes on what is discussed.
 When the investigation is complete, encourage the complainant to follow up with management if any other issues arise.

-“Such actions could include separating the complainant and the accused in the workplace (staggering their hours, moving their offices), disciplining the accused, or terminating the accused,” O’Donnell said.
+“Such actions could include separating the complainant and the accused in the workplace (staggering their hours, moving their offices), disciplining the accused, or terminating the accused,” Wolf O’Donnell said.
 “If terminating the accused is deemed the appropriate response, think about what claims, if any, the accused might have against the company, and consider getting a release in return for a payment.”

 Fair and equal treatment of all employees is essential to HR compliance.
 No employee should get special treatment or be let off the hook due to their position or favoritism.
 This is critical to ensuring your company doesn’t face litigation.

 When you’re performing an investigation, keep comprehensive documentation of the situation.
 This could come in handy later, especially in the unfortunate circumstance that the case goes to litigation.
 Proper HR compliance documentation will also be helpful if your company is hit with an HR audit.